Russian regional governor says Ukrainian 'sabotage group' crossed border | Law-Order

 The Telegram channel Baza, which has links to Russia's security services, published aerial footage apparently showing a Ukrainian armoured vehicle advancing on the Graivoron border checkpoint.
 Kremlin spokesman Dmitry Peskov said Russian President Vladimir Putin had been informed, and that work was under way to drive out the "saboteurs", the state-run RIA Novosti news agency reported.

-The governor of Russia's Belgorod region said on Monday that a Ukrainian 'sabotage group' had entered Russian territory in the Graivoron district, which borders Ukraine, and was being repelled by Russian forces.
+The governor of Russia's Belgorod region said on Monday that a Ukrainian 'sabotage group' had entered Russian territory in the Graivoron district bordering Ukraine, and was being repelled by Russian forces.

 However, the Ukrainian outlet Hromadske cited Ukrainian military intelligence as saying two armed Russian opposition groups, the Liberty of Russia Legion and the Russian Volunteer Corps (RVC), both consisting of Russian citizens, had carried out the attack.
 The Telegram channel Baza, which has links to Russia's security services, published aerial footage apparently showing a Ukrainian armoured vehicle advancing on the Graivoron border checkpoint.

 Kremlin spokesman Dmitry Peskov said Russian President Vladimir Putin had been informed, and that work was under way to drive out the "saboteurs", the state-run RIA Novosti news agency reported.
 Belgorod governor Vyacheslav Gladkov said on Telegram that the Russian army, border guards, presidential guards and the FSB security service were involved in the operation.
-He said no civilians had been harmed, and that there was no evacuation under way.
+He said at least six people had been wounded and three houses and an administrative building damaged.

 Baza said there were indications of fighting in three settlements along the main road leading into Russia.
 The "Open Belgorod" Telegram channel said power and water had been cut off to several villages.
 Reuters was unable to verify the reports and the Ukrainian military was not immediately available for comment.